 Short service pay for years 2 and 3 will not be paid if the Officer has applied for and, subject to vacancies, has been offered, a commission without limitation as to time.

-Short Service Pay, which is non-pensionable, is subject to income tax, PRSI, USC and ASC (see Note 4 in Annex A) in the normal way.
+Short Service Pay, which is non-pensionable, is subject to income tax, PRSI, USC and ASC in the normal way.